About the School of Nursing

 - To increase the number of nurses form underrepresented groups in nursing

 - To prepare nurses who support, use and disseminate research in practice

 - To serve the local and global community through faculty and student leadership, consultation research, and clinical practice.

 The conceptual framework that provides the academic foundation for the nursing curriculum at the SFSU School of Nursing is based on the Quality and Safety Education for Nurses (QSEN) competencies.
 These concepts encompass patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety and informatics.
 This conceptual framework is based on the acquisition of knowledge, skills and attitudes (KSAs) required to ensure quality care and the safety of clients and families in local and global communities in a variety of healthcare systems.

 The undergraduate program has been accredited by the Board of Registered Nursing since 1956 and was accredited by the National League for Nursing/National League for Nursing Accrediting Commission from 1961 to 2003.
-In addition, the Baccalaureate degree in Nursing, Master's degree in Nursing and the Family Nurse Practitioner degree at SF State, School of Nursing are accredited by the Commission of Collegiate Nursing Education since 2003.
+In addition, the Baccalaureate degree in Nursing, Master's degree in Nursing and the Family Nurse Practitioner degree at SF State, School of Nursing are accredited by the Commission on Collegiate Nursing Education since 2003.